Africare: Africare leadership

-The President and CEO of Africare since November, 2015, is Robert L. Mallett.
+The president and CEO of Africare since November, 2015, is Robert L. Mallett.
 He develops Africare's strategic vision in a new environment for development assistance.
 He articulates Africare's unique guiding philosophy and value proposition.
 Mr. Mallett has a diverse background in law, government, public policy, healthcare and international development.
-Before joining Africare in late 2015, Mr. Mallett served on the Board of Directors for seven years and as President and CEO at Accordia Global Health Foundation which has just merged with Africare.
+Before joining Africare in late 2015, Mr. Mallett served on the board of directors for seven years and as president and CEO at Accordia Global Health Foundation which has just merged with Africare.
 He was a senior corporate executive at two of the world's largest companies.
-He was Executive Vice President and General Counsel for the Public & Senior Markets Group at United Healthcare and at Pfizer Inc. he served as Senior Vice President of Worldwide Public Affairs and Policy and as President of the Pfizer Foundation.
-Mr. Mallett has been in private practice at international law firms in the United States, and served in former President Bill Clinton's administration as Acting Secretary and Deputy Secretary of the U.S. Department of Commerce.
+He was executive vice president and general counsel for the Public & Senior Markets Group at United Healthcare and at Pfizer Inc. he served as senior vice president of worldwide public affairs and policy and as president of the Pfizer Foundation.
+Mallett has been in private practice at international law firms in the United States, and served in former president Bill Clinton's administration as acting secretary and deputy secretary of the U.S. Department of Commerce.
 He is a graduate of Morehouse College and received a law degree from Harvard University.

 In mid-June 2002, C. Payne Lucas retired after 31 years as president and Africare hired its third president, Julius E. Coles, a 28-year veteran of the U.S. Agency for International Development, the first director of the Ralph J. Bunche International Affairs Center at Howard University and, most recently, director of the Andrew Young Center for International Affairs at Morehouse College.

 Dr. Darius Mans assumed the position of President of Africare on January 4, 2010.
-Prior to joining Africare, Dr. Mans served as Acting Chief Executive Officer of Millennium Challenge Corporation (MCC).
+Prior to joining Africare, Dr. Mans served as acting chief executive officer of Millennium Challenge Corporation (MCC).
 Dr. Mans has over 30 years of development experience with a major focus on African countries.
-Prior to being tapped as Acting Chief Executive Officer for MCC, Dr. Mans was the organization's Vice President of Implementation where he oversaw the strategic and operational approaches of MCC's entire compact implementation portfolio of over $6.3 billion in 18 countries.
-Mans also served as MCC's Managing Director for Africa, where he drove an increase in commitments to Africa by $1.6 billion.
+Prior to being tapped as acting chief executive officer for MCC, Dr. Mans was the organization's vice president of implementation where he oversaw the strategic and operational approaches of MCC's entire compact implementation portfolio of over $6.3 billion in 18 countries.
+Mans also served as MCC's managing director for Africa, where he drove an increase in commitments to Africa by $1.6 billion.